 It can become quite cold in the desert as soon as the sun sets.
 Especially between December-February, the temperature can get down below 10 degrees Celsius.
 Jeans, closed shoes, shirts, cardigans or even a jacket is required on cooler nights in the desert.

-Utilizing the first 4WD ever introduced in the UAE, our 1950’s Land Rovers are collectors’ items and this is the only place in the world you can experience these vehicles driven in the desert.
+Utilising the first 4WD ever introduced in the UAE, our 1950’s Land Rovers are collectors’ items and this is the only place in the world you can experience these vehicles driven in the desert.
 Most 4WD’s (modern included) take a lot of maintenance to drive over the dunes every morning and night.
 When a vehicle is 60 years old, it takes daily monitoring and maintenance which is why we have a full-time Mechanic on hand in order to take preventative maintenance.

 However, things happen and vehicles do break down (even modern ones).
 We have spare vehicles traveling with the convoy just so a breakdown becomes part of the adventure and not something that would cause a delay or result in guests missing anything.
 If something does happen during the desert safari, enjoy the adventures as many generations before you have done (see the picture below taken in Al Ain in 1958).

 Our camp is located between the two weather systems and does not usually enjoy rainfall as high as either centre.
-It is due to this lack of rain that there are a great deal less trees and plants in the desert than in either city.
+It is due to this lack of rain that there are fewer trees and plants in the desert than in either city.
 So, if you see a weather report for rain and storms in Dubai, quite often the sun is shining with vivid blue skies at our camp.
 Please check with us before changing your plans.
 If the tour is not able to operate due to inclement weather, compensation will be automatically offered.

 We are happy to accommodate your food/dietary requirements.
 We have many dishes that are vegetarian so you will still have a variety to enjoy.
 Please inform us at the time of booking if you have any food allergies.